Apozzi/game-of-alice/README.md

 # Rules

-Your character must move the quantity of squares defined by the adjancent number.
+1.Your character must move the quantity of squares defined by the adjancent number.

 ![Rule 1](https://adeveloper-image-host.s3.us-east-2.amazonaws.com/alice_game_rules_1.png)

+2. Every time that character moves a specified amount every square in that the path of the move is deleted, if the path of movement intersect a empty square the character dies.